skyglobal/Sheut/README.md

 ## sheut.config.js

- * `server` : Having the `server` forces Sheut to start a static server before capturing screenshots.
-If you remove this option, you must start the server yourselves.
+ * `server` : If provided Sheut will start a static server using the dir and port given.
+If omitted, Sheut will assume the server has already been started.
    * `dir`: The location of the site to serve.
    * `port`: the port to open the server on.
  * `screenshots` : The directory where to save the captured screens.